 Stone Mountain Walk-Up Trail is a 2.3 mile heavily trafficked loop trail located near Stone Mountain, GA that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
-Dogs are also able to use this trail but must be kept on leash.

 Steep incline to the top.
 Very open and sun exposed.
 Went on 09/24/16 and there were lots of people.